Wednesday, September 28, 2016

 Interior San Miniato

 Following our Uffizi visit, we had no time to linger…sadly.
-It was late and we had to be back in Le Grazie by 8pm at the latest or starve.
-We made it through the supermarket doors in the nick of time.
+It was late and we had to be back in Le Grazie by 8pm at the latest, or starve.
+We made it to squeeze through the supermarket doors in the nick of time.
 Then of course, it was back to the boat.
 But not quite as easy as it sounds!
 Let me set the scene.
 Early evening is the start of passegiata, a wonderful time (and cooler temperature) of the day to walk about the town dock in your best gear and meet friends for drinks or a chat.
 Some come to the dock to take photos, girlfriends pose or a new bike, boat, or scooter is shown to best advantage.
 Now, we’d left WJ3 locked and lights on.
-For added security, we had even tied Bruce to the stern – it was important to look as if we were home.
+For added security, we had even tied Bruce to the stern – it was important to look as if we were home

-Was it a sign of things to come
+Florence Graffiti - with a swimming theme.
+Was it a sign of things to come?

 Venus is swimming too!